littilemike11/breakout1/story.md

 Tom get ups from his chair and scampers to the door.
 He tip toes to look through the peep hole.

 All of a sudden the door flinges open & a large cloud of smoke spreads into the room.
 Tom goes flying across the room.

+Mickey and Minnie both leap out their chairs.
+Minnie goes to the aid of Tom, on the floor, "O cheesus".
+Mickey picks up the charcuterie board from the table, spilling all the wine and cheese on the floor, and uses it as a makeshift wooden shield.